Setting up multi-hop Xray VPN in BeAdmin

 Status What it means and what to do

-Exit unreachable The exit node isn't responding.
+Exit unreachable The exit hop isn't responding.
 Check that the Xray service is running on installation B, the server is on and reachable over the network, and the exit address and port haven't changed.

-Relinking and unlinking the exit node
+Relinking and unlinking the exit hop

 What the cascade doesn't do

 • It doesn't merge management of the two panels.
 Installations A and B remain independent, and all linking is manual, via the link.
-There's no reverse channel between the panels: the exit node doesn't know who's connected to it.
+There's no reverse channel between the panels: the exit hop doesn't know who's connected to it.

 Help